grocio/semantic-similarity-stm/README.md

 This repository contains scripts for systematic review on the semantic similarity effect on short-term memory.
 The article will be publised soon.

-Ishiguro, S., & Saito, S. (in press) The Detrimental Effect of Semantic Similarity in Short-Term Memory Tasks: A Meta-Regression Approach. *Psychonomic Bulletin & Review*
+Ishiguro, S., & Saito, S. (in press).
+The Detrimental Effect of Semantic Similarity in Short-Term Memory Tasks: A Meta-Regression Approach. *Psychonomic Bulletin & Review*

 ## Workflow